Dental Assistant Certificate

 Through hands-on labs and classes, students train with instructors with years of health care experience.
 CPR training is included.
 Students also gain workforce skills and learn from other professionals in clinicals at local health care facilities.

-After completing the program, students may take the Texas Registered Dental Assistant Exam.
+As part of completing the program, students will take the Texas Registered Dental Assistant Exam.

 How to Begin

 In order to participate in the program, students must complete an application Dental Assistant Student Application and have a high school diploma or GED.
 Clinical sites require participants to have updated immunizations, background checks, drug screens and verified IDs.